Hibis5946/Interactive-map-of-locations-extracted-from-the-haunted-places-dataset-using-NASA-JPL-MEMEX/README.md

 - Ingest-haunted-data
 # Copy manually your dataset.csv to the dataset folder

-# Personalyze the previous file to match your current dataset schema
+# Modify the previous core, ingest files to match your current dataset schema
 Open the cores and script file and change haunted and the dataset name into your own dataset name

 #